Larry Mana'o

-Larry Mana'o is an American football coach, currently managing American Samoa.
+Larry Mana'o is an American soccer coach, who was previously the manager of American Samoa.

 Playing career

 Mana'o played college soccer for the University of Puget Sound.

 Managerial career

 Following being assistant to Thomas Rongen, Mana'o took up management of American Samoa.

 Mana'o has also managed the American Samoa women's national football team.

 Personal life

 Mana'o is father to Alma Mana'o, Ava Mana'o and Severina Mana'o, all of whom represent the American Samoa women's national team.